grafana/grafana/docs/sources/getting-started/add-preconfigured-dashboard.md

 +++
 aliases = ["/docs/grafana/latest/getting-started/getting-started/", "/docs/grafana/latest/guides/getting_started/", "/docs/grafana/latest/guides/gettingstarted/"]
-description = "Guide for getting started with Grafana" keywords = ["grafana", "intro", "guide", "started"] title = "With Grafana" weight = 200
+description = "Learn how to get started with Grafana by adding a preconfigured dashbaord" title = "Add a preconfigured dashboard" weight = 200
 +++

-# Getting started with Grafana
+# Add a preconfigured dashboard

 This topic helps you get started with Grafana and build your first dashboard.
 To learn more about Grafana, refer to [What is Grafana?]({{< relref "_index.md" >}}).

 > **Note:** Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting started even easier and faster.
 You can install Grafana to self-host or get a free Grafana Cloud account.

-## Step 1: Install Grafana
+## Install Grafana

 Grafana can be installed on many different operating systems.
 For a list of the minimum hardware and software requirements, as well as instructions on installing Grafana, refer to [Install Grafana]({{< relref "../installation/_index.md" >}}).

-## Step 2: Log in
+## Sign in to Grafana

-To log in to Grafana for the first time:
+To sign in to Grafana for the first time:

 1. Open your web browser and go to http://localhost:3000/.
 The default HTTP port that Grafana listens to is `3000` unless you have configured a different port.
-1. On the login page, enter `admin` for username and password.
+1. On the signin page, enter `admin` for username and password.
-1. Click **Log in**.
-If login is successful, then you will see a prompt to change the password.
+1. Click **Sign in**.
+If successful, you will see a prompt to change the password.
-1. Click **OK** on the prompt, then change your password.
+1. Click **OK** on the prompt and change your password.

-> **Note:** We strongly recommend that you follow Grafana's best practices and change the default administrator password.
-Don't forget to record your credentials!
+> **Note:** We strongly recommend that you change the default administrator password.

-## Step 3: Create a dashboard
+## Create a dashboard

 To create your first dashboard: